-During the three months ended March 31, 2005 the Company acquired a software development company.
+During the three months ended March 31, 2005 the Company acquired Verdisoft Corporation ("Verdisoft"), a software development company.
+The acquisition of Verdisoft enhanced the Company's platform for delivering content and services to mobile phones and other handheld devices as part of the Company's strategy to provide users with seamless access to its network.
 The transaction was treated as an asset acquisition for accounting purposes and therefore no goodwill was recorded.
-The total estimated purchase price was approximately \$58 million and consisted of \$54 million in cash consideration, \$3 million related to stock options exchanged and \$1 million of direct transaction costs.
-For accounting purposes, approximately \$93 million was allocated to amortizable intangible assets, with lives not exceeding three years, \$37 million to liabilities, primarily deferred income tax liabilities, and \$2 million to deferred stock-based compensation.
+The estimated purchase price was approximately \$58 million and consisted of \$54 million in cash consideration, \$3 million related to stock options exchanged and \$1 million of direct transaction costs.
 In connection with the acquisition, the Company also issued approximately 1 million shares of restricted stock valued at \$35 million that will be recognized as expense over three years.
+For accounting purposes, approximately \$93 million was allocated to amortizable